DynamicDevices/where-does-our-money-go/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the MIT License.
+By contributing, you agree that your contributions will be licensed under the Creative Commons Attribution-ShareAlike 4.0 International License for educational content and the MIT License for software components.